Traci Richards – Co-Founder, 100 Women Who Care Northern Virginia

 Traci started the 100 Women Who Care Northern Virginia chapter in May of 2012 after reading about the success of the Cleveland chapter, as written by a fellow former hometown Ravenna, Ohio resident, Cleveland Plain Dealer columnist and author Regina Brett in her book Be the Miracle.
 She researched the Northern Virginia area and while she found other women’s giving circles, she found nothing similar to the 100 Women Who Care concept.
 She told two friends and in May of 2012 they held their first meeting with a mere 17 present.

-Traci has more than twenty years experience in the management and operation of companies doing business in the health care delivery system.
+Traci has more than twenty-five years experience in the management and operation of companies doing business in the health care delivery system.
 She has senior leadership and consulting experience with privately held healthcare organizations, national non-profits and physician groups, where she shares her expertise in strategic planning, business development, board management and provides technological and marketing solutions.

 Laurie Richter – Founder, 100 Women Who Care North Suburban Chicago